Skip to main content

 A password manager is an app that:

 • Stores your passwords in an encrypted vault (protected by one strong master password or key).
 The vault is encrypted so that even if someone gets the file, they can't read it without the master password.
+Modern managers use strong encryption algorithms like AES-256.

 • Generates strong passwords when you create or change a password.
 Many managers have a built-in generator; you can also use a separate generator (like ours) and paste the result into the manager when saving.

 You only need to remember one master password (and keep it safe).
 The manager takes care of the rest.
-Many also warn you if a password was found in a breach or if you've reused it, so you can replace weak or compromised passwords over time.
+Many warn you if a password was found in a breach or if you've reused it, so you can replace weak or compromised passwords over time.

-Choosing a manager
+Choosing a Manager

 Practical Steps

 1. Pick a password manager you trust (many offer a free tier).
 Use it on your phone and computer so your passwords are available wherever you need them.
+Set it up today—it only takes a few minutes.

 2. Use a generator (like our Password Generator) to create a strong password for each important account.
 Generate, copy, set it on the site, then save it in the manager.
+Start with your most critical accounts: email, banking, and any account that could be used to reset other passwords.

 5. Replace weak or reused passwords over time, starting with the most important accounts (email, banking, work).
 Use the manager's audit or security checkup if it has one; fix the weak and reused ones first.
+Set a reminder to review your vault every few months and address any flagged items.

 You don't need to be an expert to improve your security.
 Strong, unique passwords plus a password manager and a generator when you need one will put you in much better shape—and it only takes a few minutes to get started.
 Use our Password Generator for every new or updated password so each account gets a strong, random, unique value.
+Your future self will thank you when the next breach headline appears and your accounts remain safe.

 Related tools